Ted Byfield: St. John's snowshoe runs

+St. John's School of Alberta

-In order to open their second school—Saint John's School of Alberta—the Byfields moved to Edmonton.
-The new school property, which was thirty kilometres west of Edmonton, at Stony Plain, Alberta had "110 hectares of bush, park and farmland".
+In order to open a second school—Saint John's School of Alberta—the Byfields moved to Edmonton.
+The new school property, which was thirty kilometres west of Edmonton, near Stony Plain, Alberta, had "110 hectares of bush, park and farmland".
 At first, their schools operated under the auspices of an Anglican bishop.
 The school practiced corporal punishment, and was eventually sued by an ex-student, Jeffrey Richard Birkin, who alleged that he was "forcefully exposed to experiences on the trip that put his life, health and safety at risk."

-On November 7, 1973, with another school opening, the Byfields and school staff began publishing weekly editions of St. John's Edmonton Report.
-In March 18, 1977 they briefly began publishing St. John's Calgary Report.
-These two were later merged to become Alberta Report.

 By 2003, the school had about 130 students and 30 staff members.
 It remained open until 2008.
 In the school's early years, Ted Byfield taught history and Virginia (Ginger) Byfield taught "French, English grammar and literature."
-Their third Company of the Cross school —Saint John's School of Ontario—was established at Claremont, Ontario in 1977 and closed in 1989.
+A third Company of the Cross school —Saint John's School of Ontario—was established at Claremont, Ontario in 1977 and closed in 1989.
 It was from this school that one of Canada's greatest boating tragedies occurred.
 Twelve boys and a staff member died of drowning and hypothermia on a canoe trip on 11 June 1978 on Lake Temiskaming.

-In the early years, all employees of the Company of the Cross—which included teachers and staff at their school and writers at their magazines—earned a dollar per day, plus room and board.
-They lived in a three-story walk-up communal apartment block on 149 Street and 91st Avenue in Edmonton, called "Waverly Place," where they "attended morning and evening chapel services."

 In an Alberta Report 21 October 1996 article, Byfield denounced "new-found" ideas on educating boys.
-By 1996, SJCS graduates were staff members at the St. John's School of Alberta near Warburg, Alberta where its program is evolved from the "Manitoba endeavour."
+By 1996, SJCS graduates were staff members at the St. John's School of Alberta near Warburg, Alberta, where its program is evolved from the "Manitoba endeavour."

+In the early years, all employees of the Company of the Cross—which included school and magazine staff, earned a dollar per day, plus room and board.
+The St. John's Edmonton Report news magazine staff lived in communal fashion entirely occupying a three-story walk-up apartment block on 149 Street and 91st Avenue in Edmonton, called "Waverly Place," where they "attended morning and evening chapel services."

+The Report news magazines (1973–2003)

+St. John's Edmonton Report

+In 1973, along with about a dozen St. John's Alberta school staff, Byfield first began publishing St. John's Edmonton Report from a new building extension of the Genesee, Alberta school.
+This provided Byfield with the means to "combine his love of the news business with his desire to proselytize."
+He used the Report to "rail against homosexuals, abortionists, human rights commissions and public education."
+This was the precursor of the Alberta Report.
+In 1977, they launched the St. John's Calgary Report.
+In 1979 they merged the Edmonton and Calgary Reports into the Alberta Report.